Explanatory notes

 Business Rates Instalments

 Payment of business rate bills is automatically set on a 10-monthly cycle.
-However, the Government has put in place regulations that allow ratepayers to require their local authority to enable payments to be made through 12 monthly instalments.
+However, the Government has put in place regulations that allow ratepayers to require their local authority to enable payments to be made through twelve monthly instalments.
+If you wish to accept this offer, you should contact Cherwell District Council as soon as possible.

 National Non-Domestic Rating Multiplier